dsedra/yproject/README.md

 	6. scipy: http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/
 	7. gensim: http://radimrehurek.com/gensim/

 ** There may be more packages listed on these websites that need installing!
+Just look in the README for each and follow the instructions.